Tokyo Dome City: the Popular Entertainment Complex in Tokyo

 Copyright (c) Tokyo Dome Co., Ltd.

 Tokyo Dome City consists of the Tokyo Dome Stadium, the amusement park and attractions, shops and restaurants, the Tokyo Dome Hotel, and Spa LaQua hot spring.
 These various entertainment zones are all connected and conveniently accessible by a pedestrian bridge.
 The amusement park, which has undergone multiple renovations since it opened in 1958, is still one of the most popular in Tokyo today.
 There is no admissions fee, so you can pay for only the rides you like.
-With numerous indoor attractions, Tokyo Dome City is one of the best places in Tokyo to have fun on a rainy day.
+With numerous indoor attractions, Tokyo Dome City is one of the best places in Tokyo to have fun on any given day!

 What to do at Tokyo Dome City